pal03377/master-thesis/thesis.typ

   The system should be easily configurable with a simple setup process to encourage adoption.
 ] <nfrEasyConfiguration>

+*Scalability*
+#nfr[
+  *System Scalability*
+  The system should scale effectively to accommodate growth in the number of users and assessments.
+] <nfrSystemScalability>

 *Performance*
 #nfr[
   *Response Time*